AlexanderJones-KB/Dilemma_v3_Procyon/README.md

 This is unofficial, untested, use at your risk, broken assembly instruction for building Dilemma v3 keyboard with Procyon mod.

-You should check [Bastard Keyboards](https://bastardkb.com/) website for high quality, ready to use product.
+You should check [Bastard Keyboards](https://bastardkb.com/) website for high quality, ready to use products.

 ## Dimensions